laytreynolds/Email-Project/README.md

 Connecting to a database was a tough start to the project as I have been having issues all week.
 This is a case of merely debugging and testing different fixes in order to get the connection.
 In the end, it worked by creating the database first, then connecting through the Spring API.

 **Possible improvements for future revisions of the project?**
+Overall I am very happy with my end results.
+The project went how I expected and felt like I followed and applied the specification well.
+If I were to do the project again, I would have possibly looked into adding multiple entities within one table and linking them through their keys.
+I have a application table with the "Email" entity, as the goal of this table was to provider users with email address and passwords.
+I would like to have another table for say "Tickets" where this would link a user to a submitted ticket through the id's.

 **Postman Screenshots**